Updates: August 2024

 While it is not a legal requirement to do so, clear communication on whether such tools are used prevents misunderstandings as to how information is produced and how decisions are made.

-If a generative AI tool is used and the tool does not provide a history of use, it is advisable that you document all inputs, outputs, and system errors to ensure that the use of the tool can be monitored as appropriate.
+If a generative AI tool is used and the tool does not provide a history of use, it is advisable that you document all inputs, outputs and system errors to make sure the use of the tool can be monitored as appropriate.

-If you have decided to use or procure a generative AI tool, ensure that you regularly assess the tool’s relevance and value addition to your practice.
+If you have decided to use or procure a generative AI tool, make sure you regularly assess the tool’s relevance and value addition to your practice.

 When assessing the tool, it is important that a holistic view is taken across the tool’s lifecycle.